Skip to main content

 3. Reduced risk of data breaches

-The GDPR requires companies to implement appropriate technical and organizational measures to protect personal data against unauthorized access or accidental loss.
+The GDPR requires companies to implement appropriate technical and organisational measures to protect personal data against unauthorised access or accidental loss.
 By implementing these measures, companies can reduce the risk of data breaches, which can be costly and damage their reputation.

 4. Streamlined business processes